Meet Vlasios Gourgiotis

 Meet Vlasios Gourgiotis, a first year MB-PhD student at the Manchester Cancer Research Centre.

-We spoke to Vlasios about deciding to study an MB-PhD, her research focus and what her typical day looks like.
+We spoke to Vlasios about deciding to study an MB-PhD, his research focus and what his typical day looks like.

 Vlasios started his MB-PhD project in summer 2024.
-She is expected to finish her project in 2028 and return to complete his medical studies and will aim to graduate with an MBChB and PhD in 2031.
+He is expected to finish his project in 2027 and return to complete his medical studies and will aim to graduate with an MBChB and PhD in 2029.

 Vlasios Gourgiotis headshot